-In today’s era of accessible streaming of films and videos at home and the decreasing domestic movie theatre audience, one may wonder on if film festivals have become obsolete.
+In today’s era of accessible streaming of films and videos at home and the decreasing domestic movie theatre audience, one may wonder if film festivals have become obsolete.

 If you were able to attend any session during the recently concluded Freedom Film Festival in Petaling Jaya, Malaysia, and were exposed to the harsh realities and struggles of people from other cultures, it is hoped that you think otherwise–that film festivals continue to act as an eye-opening bridge among cultures in this increasingly polarised world.

 For 16 years, the Freedom Film Festival has remained as the only independent human rights film festival in Malaysia.
 It has been a platform in showcasing issues and ideas that cannot be mass-communicated due to local laws and cultural taboos.